Freyr is the god of fertility, prosperity, sunshine and virility. He is a major deity of the Norse, and one of the key warriors in Ragnarok.

 The best of the Aesir

-Freyr is the god of fertility, fair weather, peace and virility.
+Freyr is the god of fertility and fair weather as well as peace and virility.
 He is the son of Njordr and Hertha, and the twin brother of Freyja.
 He is a Vanir deity, living with his father and sister among the Aesir.
 Freyr’s name means lord in Old Norse.

 Njordr and his twin children consented to being taken as hostages by Odin to fortify the peace between the Aesir and Vanir, who had made war on each other for a long time.
 As a tooth gift, Freyr was given the control of Alfheim, home to the Light Elves.